 - Computational Engineering

-The Center’s computational engineering research focuses on understanding complex physical and biological systems and their behaviors using an array of finite element models and rigid body models of the human body, ATDs, and vehicles.
-Using mathematical analysis, modeling and simulations, the computational engineers' research approach complements traditional laboratory-based research methods.
+Computational engineering involves the use of computers and advanced computational methods to analyze and solve problems.
+Computational engineers use their knowledge of mathematics and computational science to formulate algorithms and develop software to simulate scenarios and make predictions.
+Our research using this method focuses on understanding complex physical and biological systems and their behaviors using an array of finite element models and rigid body models of the human body, anthropomorphic test devices (ATDs), and vehicles.
+This research method complements traditional laboratory-based research methods.

 - Digital Health

 Digital health research addresses both improving pediatric health through technology and evaluating eHealth applications to advance the science and promote best practices in pediatric care.
 Our researchers are taking a systematic approach to conduct and foster effective, evidence-based health intervention development and evaluation using the digital health method.